nth-commit/GalaxyCheck/README.md

 # GalaxyCheck

 GalaxyCheck is a modern property-based testing framework for .NET, in a similar vein to [FsCheck](https://github.com/fscheck/FsCheck).
-Although GalaxyCheck has been more directly influenced by [fast-check](https://github.com/dubzzz/fast-check), [jqwik](https://github.com/jlink/jqwik) is and [Hedgehog](https://github.com/hedgehogqa/fsharp-hedgehog).
+Although GalaxyCheck has been more directly influenced by [fast-check](https://github.com/dubzzz/fast-check), [jqwik](https://github.com/jlink/jqwik) and [Hedgehog](https://github.com/hedgehogqa/fsharp-hedgehog).

-The library heavily leans on LINQ expressions, allowing seamless between test-data generators and properties.
+The library heavily leans on LINQ expressions, allowing seamless integration between generators and properties.
+In GalaxyCheck, properties _are_ simply generators of tests.

 [![Nuget](https://img.shields.io/nuget/v/galaxycheck)](https://www.nuget.org/packages/GalaxyCheck/)

 ## Quickstart

-The recommend way to getting started quickly with GalaxyCheck, is through [xunit](https://github.com/xunit/xunit), and using the integration package, [GalaxyCheck.Xunit](https://www.nuget.org/packages/GalaxyCheck.Xunit/).
+The recommended way to getting started quickly with GalaxyCheck, is with [xunit](https://github.com/xunit/xunit), and using the integration package [GalaxyCheck.Xunit](https://www.nuget.org/packages/GalaxyCheck.Xunit/).

 ```csharp
 using GalaxyCheck;